Chemical and optical control of chiral-domain dynamics in 1T-TaS$_2$

+The peak widths display an equally striking contrast (Fig.~\ref{fig2}(f)).
+The $Q_{1\beta}$ reflection narrows within $\sim250$~fs, indicating an increase in the $\beta$-domain correlation length, whereas $Q_{1\alpha}$ broadens between $\sim250$ and $\sim500$~fs (Supplementary Fig.~S3).
+These timescales correspond approximately to half and one full period of the 2~THz coherent phonon, linking the early-time domain reorganization to the lattice dynamics.

+The unequal intensity suppression and opposite peak-width evolution demonstrate a domain-selective response rather than uniform melting of the NC-CDW order.
+In particular, the preferential suppression of the dominant $\alpha$ domains and the simultaneous enhancement of correlations within the minority $\beta$ domains point to a nonthermal reorganization of chiral order~\cite{sun2020transient,sun2020pump}.
+The initially antiphase coherent oscillations further reveal coupling and competition between the two chiral configurations.
+Together, these observations show that femtosecond excitation drives a rapid and anisotropic reorganization of the chiral-domain state on a sub-picosecond timescale.\\

-To determine the fluence threshold for photoinduced chiral domain switching, we measured the fluence dependence of the $Q_{1\alpha}$ and $Q_{2\beta}$ superlattice peak intensities (with $Q_{2\beta}$ symmetry-equivalent to $Q_{1\beta}$) at a fixed pump–probe delay.
-As shown in Fig.~\ref{fig3}a, two key features emerge.
-First, a well-defined phase-transition threshold is observed at $F_{\mathrm{th}} \sim 0.85$~mJ/cm$^{2}$.
-Above $F_{\mathrm{th}}$, the superlattice peaks associated with both chiral domains fail to fully recover within our experimental time window (up to 10~ns).
-Second, below the threshold fluence ($F < F_{\mathrm{th}}$), the $\beta$-domain peak intensity rapidly recovers within 0.01~ns, whereas the $\alpha$-domain peak remains suppressed, indicating photoinduced chiral domain switching.
-Notably, the $\alpha$-peak is more strongly suppressed than the $\beta$-peak across the entire fluence range, indicating that the photoinduced switching from the $\alpha$ to the $\beta$ domain persists throughout the nanosecond-scale CDW phase transition dynamics \cite{han2015exploration,haupt2016ultrafast,laulhe2017ultrafast}.
+{\emph{Anisotropic domain response and multistage relaxation}}--To determine the fluence threshold for the photoinduced chiral reorganization, we measured the fluence dependence of the $Q_{1\alpha}$ and symmetry-equivalent $Q_{2\beta}$ superlattice reflections at fixed pump--probe delays.
+As shown in Fig.~\ref{fig3}(a), a threshold appears at $F_{\mathrm{th}}\sim0.85$~mJ\,cm$^{-2}$.
+Above $F_{\mathrm{th}}$, neither reflection fully recovers within the measured time window of 10~ns.
+Below threshold, however, the $\beta$-domain intensity recovers within 10~ps, while the $\alpha$-domain reflection remains suppressed.
+Moreover, the $\alpha$ peak is more strongly suppressed than the $\beta$ peak over the entire fluence range, indicating a persistent domain-selective redistribution during the nanosecond-scale CDW dynamics~\cite{han2015exploration,haupt2016ultrafast,laulhe2017ultrafast}.